Indianapolis Child Custody & Child Support Lawyer

 However, Indiana law does provide for grandparents to seek visitation rights if it’s in the child’s best interests as long as one of the following is also the case:

-How Can Grandparents Obtain Custody?
+How Can Grandparents Obtain Custody of a Child in Indiana?

 Sometimes grandparents feel as though visitation rights are not enough to protect their grandchild, and they wish to seek custody rights for themselves.
 This option is also available and can be formally completed if the child’s custodial parent agrees to give or share custody with the grandparent.